Liberal Youth of Sweden: History

 At the congress in 1991 the youth league changed its name to the Liberal Youth of Sweden after the People's Party had renamed itself the Liberal People's Party the previous year.
 LUF was (and is) noted for its support of Swedish membership of the European Union, which Sweden joined in 1995.
 After the mother party's success in the general election of 2002 the membership of LUF increased significantly.

 On 28 February 2016 the Stockholm branch of the party passed a motion calling for the legalization of incest and necrophilia.

+From 2022 to 2024, Eric Berg served as chairperson of the youth wing.

+Anton Holmlund was elected chairperson in 2024.

 Organisation

 LUF has 21 districts, the three largest being Stockholm, Väst and Skåne.
 The highest decisionmaking authority is the congress, which is held every year.
 99 congress delegates are elected by the districts, with one seat for each district and the remainder allocated in proportion to their number of members.
 Once every two years the congress discusses and amends the Liberal Youth's policy programme.
 The most recent such congress was held in 2019 in Västerås.